protibimbok/django-vite-plugin/README.md

 By default it checks for html & py extensions.

 - `watch`: A list of additional files to watch for browser reload.
 By default it smartly detects the python files in your installed apps and triggers the browser reload.

+- `delay`: Delay to reload after file change in milliseconds.

 Let's assume your `vite.config.js` file is in `frontend` directory
 ```bash